Fairy Tales in France: A Week in the Loire Valley

 We spent an afternoon at Chateau de Brissac which is the highest castle in all of France and currently home to the Brissac family.
 A portion of the castle is open for public visits and rooms are available at their bed and breakfast for anyone who fancies sleeping in a castle!

-On the last day of our trip we visited the infamous Chateau de Chenonceau.
+On the last day of our trip we visited the beautiful Chateau de Chenonceau.
 Entry includes an audio guide as well as access to the elaborate gardens and an impressive maze.
 If you’re thinking of visiting multiple castles in the Loire Valley, you may want to look into a Chateaux Pass for a chance to skip the lines and benefit from small discounts.

 Loire Valley | Things To Do